NisharaTharushi/CURA-Healthcare-Website/README.md

-## 🔧 Selenium Test Automation for Katalon Demo CURA Website
+## 🔧 Selenium Test Automation for Katalon CURA Website

 ### 🌐 Project Overview

 This project contains automated test scripts written in Python using Selenium WebDriver, the Page Object Model (POM) design pattern and Pytest for the demo healthcare appointment website.